-One of the most beautiful aspects of a wedding ceremony is how the sacred traditions vary across cultures and religions.
+One of the most beautiful aspects of wedding ceremonies is how sacred traditions vary across cultures and religions.
 For couples looking to wed in a Roman Catholic Church, here are six things you'll need to ask about when planning your ceremony.

 The more you get to know one another, the more personal your ceremony will be.
 Be sure to ask as many questions at this interview as you can!